SpeciesFileGroup/taxonworks_doc/docs/about/glossary.md

 ### Namespace
 A “namespace” is the abbreviation for a collection used in specimen accession numbers.
 For example, in the accession number label USNM 1234567, “USNM” is the namespace.
 It is not necessarily the same as a repository, as there may be multiple namespaces used by a given repository.

+### Object
+An "object" is an abstract term often used when referencing the representation of a data instance _in code_.
+For example, in the underlying code in TaxonWorks there are TaxonName objects, CollectingEvent objects, CollectionObject objects, People objects, etc. We also often speak of adding attributes to objects.
+In the case of TaxonWorks these additions are called DataAttributes and AlternateValues.
+In this case we are adding some description to our data-object, for example a name for a "body of water" attribute to our CollectingEvent, or an abbreviation for a term in the tihe title of a Source.

 ### OTU (Operational Taxonomic Unit)
 The biological unit that is useful to work with.
 They act as proxies.